htso/Algo-Strategy-Backtesting/README.md

     set.seed(99989)
     M = matrix(rnorm(N*TT, mean=0, sd=1), ncol=N, nrow=TT)

+Pick an even number S, which, as I'll explain below, should be more than 6 and less than 20.
+Let's use 10.

+    S = 10

+Then, you want to divide M into 10 submatrices of equal size, which in this case would have 156 rows and 20 columns.
+The function `DivideMat` does that for you.

+    Ms = DivideMat(M, S)
+    length(Ms)

+where Ms is a list of length 10, each element is a 156 x 20 matrix.
+Next, you generate all combinations of 10 objects taking 5 at a time.
+There are a total of 252 combinations.

-This code is found in the /demo subfolder.
+This code can be found in the /demo subfolder.
 To run it,

     setwd(system.file(package="PBO"))
     demo(Tutorial)